 - Melt the butter in a heavy bottom Dutch oven.
 Add the red pepper flakes, shallots and carrot and sauté until soft.
 Season with salt and pepper.

 - Add the flour on top and whisk to combine.
-Add the broth and milk and season with salt and pepper.
+Add the broth and cream and season with salt and pepper.
 Turn heat to medium high and bring to a simmer.
 Once simmering, reduce heat to medium and let simmer for 15 minutes.

 - Add the broccoli florets and continue to simmer for 20 minutes until soft.
 Remove the pot from the heat and add the freshly shredded cheese in batches and stir until smooth.
 Season with salt and pepper.